-All Sustain instruments continue to play a note audibly as long as the note is held.
+All Sustain instruments continue to play audibly as long as the note is held.
 They are a good choice for slow-moving lines that need a consistent sound no matter how long the notes are held.

 The dynamics of the Sustain patches are controlled with the Mod Wheel.
 The further you push it up, the louder the sound.
 By using the Mod Wheel instead of Velocity to control loudness, you can create a realistic crescendo and/or decrescendo during a held note.

-When you play any note in one of the patches all 4 dynamic layers start to play simultaneously, but only one or two of them are audible at any one time, as controlled by the Mod Wheel.
-This approach increases the voice count in PLAY and makes more demands on the computer processor.
-If you need to reduce these demands, consider using the Sustain Lite patch described below, when available.
+When you play any note in one of the patches, all 3 dynamic layers start to play simultaneously, but only one or two of them are audible at any one time, as controlled by the Mod Wheel.
+This approach increases the voice count in PLAY and makes more demands on the computer processor, but produces much more realistic dynamics.